Read our fact sheet about international students.

 Some employers disguise employment relationships as an independent contracting arrangement to avoid paying legal minimum rates of pay, tax, and entitlements like annual leave and sick leave.
 This is called ‘sham contracting’ and it is against the law.

-If you believe you are not receiving your minimum rights and conditions at work, contact the Fair Work Ombudsman for FREE information and advice.
+If you believe you are not receiving your minimum rights and conditions at work or having workplace issues, contact the Fair Work Ombudsman for free information and advice.
+Remember, visa holders can seek help without fear of visa cancellation, even if they've breached their work-related visa conditions.
+For more information, see Visa protections - Assurance Protocol

 Fair Work Online: www.fairwork.gov.au